Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Conclusions

 \section{Conclusions}

-The threshold value of $\delta_0\simeq0.45$, corresponding to a Mexican-Hat shape, that was found in \cite{Musco:2004ak}, has been used for several years as a representative value for the threshold of PBH formation because it was consistent with the range $ 0.3 \lesssim \delta_c \lesssim 0.5 $ calculated by Green et al. in \cite{Green:2004wb}.
-This was obtained converting the results of the simulations done by S\&S, that were using density profiles specified in the Fourier space, to a measure of the perturbation amplitude done in real space.
-The convergence of the results of these two different works gave the impression that the result was solid and could be accepted without further investigations.
-This range however was calculated using the linear approximation of Eq.\eqref{K-nabla_zeta}, neglecting the term $(\nabla\zeta)^2$ which in simulations of PBH formation is not small, and approximating $e^\zeta \simeq 1 + \zeta $.
-These simplifications allow to write the density contrast in Fourier space simply as
+The threshold value of $\delta_{0,c}\simeq0.45$ that was found in \cite{Musco:2004ak}, corresponding to a Mexican-Hat shape, has been used for several years as a representative value for the threshold of PBH formation because it was consistent with the range $ 0.3 \lesssim \delta_c \lesssim 0.5 $ calculated by Green et al. in \cite{Green:2004wb}.
+This was obtained converting the results of the simulations done by S\&S, that were using density profiles specified in the Fourier space, to a measure of the perturbation amplitude in real space.

+There has been some confusion in the literature, with people using this value both for the threshold and for the critical amplitude of the peak, probably because it seemed that these two quantities should have roughly the same value.
+This however comes from using the linear approximation of \eqref{K_zeta relation}, neglecting the term $(\nabla\zeta)^2$ which in simulations of PBH formation is not small, and approximating $e^\zeta \simeq 1 + \zeta $.
+These simplifications allow the density contrast in Fourier space to be written as

 where $-k^2\zeta(k)$ is the Fourier transform of $\nabla^2\zeta(r)$.